ska-telescope/ansible-playbooks/README.md

 The following are a set of instructions for deploying Kubernetes either directly locally or on a Vagrant VirtualBox.
 It has been tested on minikube v1.1.1 with Kubernetes v1.14.3 on Ubuntu 18.04, using Vagrant 2.2.4.

----
-**NOTE**

-These instructions and make targets are for setting up a single-node cluster using Minikube.
+**_NOTE:_** These instructions and make targets are for setting up a single-node cluster using Minikube.
 For creating a kubernetes cluster consisting of master and worker nodes, please refer to the [Documentation](https://developer.skatelescope.org/projects/ansible-playbooks/en/latest/kubespray/guide.html).
 This is not necessary if you are just starting out with Kubernetes!!!

----

 The Aim
 =======